-Quickly establishing himself as well in the world of modern opera, Klemens appeared at the Neue Oper Wien in the role of Sokrates in Krenek’s Pallas Athene Weint.
-His arresting performance in the title role premiering Manfred Trojahn’s Orest was enthusiastically received.
+Quickly establishing himself as well in the world of modern opera, Klemens appeared at the Neue Oper Wien, among others, in the role of Sokrates in Krenek’s Pallas Athene Weint.
+He celebrated a further success with his haunting interpretation of the title role in the Austrian premiere of Manfred Trojahn's Orest.
+At the Carinthische Sommer, he sang the world premiere of Johannes Kalitzke’s opera Jeanne d’Arc.

-The 2019/2020 season includes a tour with the Camerata Salzburg to Colombia, a gala concert at the St. Peterburg Philharmonie, Bach's St Matthew Passion at the Vienna Musikverein, in Meran and Brixen, the world premiere of Manuela Kerer's new opera Toteis in Bolzano and Vienna as well as various recitals, e.g. at the National Theatre Maribor and at the Oxford Lieder Festival.
+Most recent highlights include a tour with the Camerata Salzburg to Colombia, Bach’s St. Matthew Passion at the Vienna Musikverein, Beethoven’s 9th Symphony at the Carinthische Sommer, DeDoelen Rotterdam and the Antwerp Spring Festival, the world premiere of Manuela Kerer’s new opera Toteis in Bolzano and Vienna, as well as various recitals, including at the Stefaniensaal Graz, National Theater Maribor and the International Oxford Song Festival.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.